ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

 Using the configuration dropdown list, choose `Custom`.
 Click `...` for a file dialog to choose the desired configuration file.
 * On the command line, pass the name of the configuration file with `--config`, for example `--config=myconfig.json`.

+## How config files are combined

+The config files are processed in order, and their contents are merged.
+In general, a config setting from a later file replaces the value from previous files.
+There are two exceptions: hashes and arrays.

+Hashes are merged by key.
+For example, assume:

+    { "settings" : { "titles" : "center", "columns" : 1 } }

+when merged with:

+    { "settings" : { "columns" : 2 } }

+the result will be:

+    { "settings" : { "titles" : "center", "columns" : 2 } }

+Arrays are either overwritten or appended.
+This is controlled by the first element of the new array.
+If this first element is the string `"append"` then the contents are appended, otherwise it is overwritten.

+For example:

+    { "keys" : [ "title", "subtitle" ] }

+when merged with:

+    { "keys" : [ "composer" ] }

+will result in:

+    { "keys" : [ "composer" ] }

+If, however, this was merged with:

+    { "keys" : [ "append", "composer" ] }

+the result would have been:

+    { "keys" : [ "title", "subtitle", "composer" ] }